IvisionLab/dental-image/README.md

 ## Request Dataset
-Please send an e-mail to lrebouca@ufba.br to receive a link to the UFBA_UESC_DENTAL_IMAGES dataset.
+Please send an e-mail to lrebouca@ufba.br to receive a link to the UFBA_UESB_DENTAL_IMAGES dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text (copy and paste the text below, filling the required fields):

-"Subject: Request to download UFBA_UESC_DENTAL_IMAGES dataset.
+"Subject: Request to download UFBA_UESB_DENTAL_IMAGES dataset.

 * Name: [your first and last name]
 * Affiliation: [university where you work]